phlex-ruby/phlex.fun/components/caching.md

 end
 ```

-Phlex will suppliment your cache keys with a few of its own:
+Phlex will supplement your cache keys with a few of its own:

 1. The time in milliseconds that the app was booted and Phlex was loaded.
 This invalidates the cache on each deploy in case a template has changed.
 2. The name of the current class.
 This prevents collisions between classes.